HIRO-MicroDataCenters-BV/template-python/README.md

 ## Release
 The release is automatically built in GitHub Actions and saved to branch gh-pages after pushing code/tag/pr.

-Create the branch gh-pages and use it as a GitHub page.
+Create the branch gh-pages and use it as a GitHub page https://pages.github.com/.
 The releases will be available at https://github.com/<workspace>/<project>/releases/download/<app>-<version>/<app>-<version>.tgz.
 The index will be available at https://<workspace>.github.io/<project>/index.yaml.
 You can use URL https://<workspace>.github.io/<project>/ on https://artifacthub.io/.